scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Many research efforts have analysed whether such properties could be achieved by extending the existing Internet architecture.
 But as described in {{existing-protocols}}, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.

-The following paragraphs describe the key properties of SCION's core components.
-They then describe the components' mutual dependencies and their relation with existing protocols.

 # Minimal Stack - Core Components
 In order to establish end-to-end connectivity, SCION relies on three main components.
-SCION's data plane carries out secure path-aware forwarding.
-Its control plane performs routing and provides a selection of path segments.
-The Control Plane PKI then handles cryptographic material.
+* Data plane: it carries out secure packet forwarding, providing path-aware inter-domain connectivity.
+* Control plane: it performs inter-domain routing by discovering and securely disseminating path information.
+* PKI: it handles cryptographic material and provides an unique trust model.

+Each SCION AS deploys all of the the three components above.
+Implementations of all of the above  components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
+There are commercial implementations (including a high performance data-plane).

+When a packet is sent through a SCION network,  it is forwarded between ASes by SCION data plane.
+It authenticates packets at each hop.
 The control plane is responsible for discovering and disseminating routing information.
 Path discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
 SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
 End hosts select one or more of the end-to-end network paths, based on the application requirements (i.e., latency).
 End hosts then craft SCION packets containing the end-to-end path to the destination.
-The data plane is responsible for forwarding SCION packets while authenticating them at each hop.

-Both the control and data plane rely on the Control-Plane PKI (CP-PKI) for authentication.
+The control plane relies on the Control-Plane PKI (CP-PKI) for authentication (e.g., of path segments).
 SCION's authentication mechanisms aim at protecting the whole end-to-end path at each hop.
+Such mechanisms are based on a trust model that is provided by the concept of Isolation Domains (ISDs).
-SCION Autonomous Systems are organised in Isolation Domains (ISDs), that independently define their own roots of trust.
+An ISD is a group of Autonomous Systems that independently defines its own roots of trust.
-ISD members share a uniform trust environment (i.e., a common jurisdiction).
+ISD members share therefore a uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding whether to trust other ISDs.
-SCION therefore relies on a unique trust model, which differs from other PKIs.
+SCION trust model, therefore, differs from the one provided by other PKI architectures.
 The motivation behind this design choice is clarified in {{pki}}.

-All above mentioned core components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
-There are commercial implementations of all core components (including a high performance data-plane).

 ## Routing - Control Plane
 The SCION control plane's main purpose is to discover and disseminate routing information, in the form of path segments.